 Financial Ratios Comparison

-The following table presents a comparison of key financial ratios and metrics for Uranium Energy Corp.
+The table below presents a side-by-side comparison of key financial ratios for Uranium Energy Corp.
 (UEC) and Denison Mines Corp.
-(DNN) based on the most recent data.
+(DNN) based on their most recent fiscal year data.

 Current Ratio8.853.65